FlaviusC97/SpringCRUD/README.md

 4. Delete an employee

-*Authentication and Authorization: only admins can delete employees and employees can modify their data or add data
+*Authentication and Authorization: only admins can delete employees and employees can modify their data or add data *Database connectivity: linking the site to the mysql database